circuit-geek/circuit-geek/README.md

 # 👋 Hi there!
 I'm Gaurav Prasanna

 I'm a passionate and curious learner with a deep interest in **Machine Learning**, **Deep Learning**, and especially the rapidly evolving field of **Large Language Models (LLMs)**.
-I enjoy exploring the intersection of theory and application — from understanding model architectures to building real-world AI systems.
+I enjoy exploring the intersection of theory and application, from understanding model architectures to building real-world AI systems.

 ---